 - The faculty member and student should attempt to resolve concerns as soon as possible through open discussion of the issues.
 Possible solutions will be identified, implemented, and documented.
-Documentation may include email summaries of meetings and will include the DON Performance Concerns Form.
-The form will be signed by both the student and faculty.
-A copy of the written form will be provided to the student and maintained in the student file.
-The BSN Program Director and/or Department Chair may serve as resources to assist the student and the faculty member in resolving concerns. - If a satisfactory solution is not reached and/or if another issue arises following the meeting with the faculty member and student, the Program Director should be contacted.
-The Program Director may consult with the Department Chair.
+Documentation may include email summaries of meetings, Learning Improvement Plans, and Clinical Evaluations in accordance to the Progression Tool for Clinical Evaluation.
+The LIP/Clinical Evaluation will be signed by both the student and faculty.
+A copy of the LIP will be provided to the student and maintained in the student file.
+The BSN Program Director, Department Chari and members of the Admissions/Progression Committee may serve as resources to assist the student and the faculty member in resolving concerns. - If a satisfactory solution is not reached and/or if another issue arises following the meeting with the faculty member and student, the Program Director should be contacted.
+The Program Director may consult with the Department Chair and members of the Admission/Progression Committee.
 The faculty member and Program Director may use a variety of methods including joint and individual meetings to assist in resolving the problems; efforts to resolve the problems will be documented.
-Documentation may include email summaries of meetings and will include the DON Performance Concerns Form. - If agreeable solutions are not found, the problem is not remedied, or a new problem occurs following consultation with the Program Director, the Program Director will notify the Department Chair.
+Documentation may include email summaries of meetings, Learning Improvement Plans, and Clinical Evaluations in accordance to the Progression Tool for Clinical Evaluation.